 Following the introduction, the novel presents the primary text to its reader.
-The poem ‘Pale Fire,’ which consists of four cantos containing rhyming couplets in stanzas of varying length, has an autobiographical content.
+The poem ‘Pale Fire’, which consists of four cantos containing rhyming couplets in stanzas of varying length, has an autobiographical content.
 The first canto is concerned with nature and the supernatural, the second one with Hazel’s (Shade’s daughter’s) suicide and the impact it has had on the family, the third dwells on questions regarding life after death, and the fourth canto concludes with a reflection on creative endeavours in day-to-day life.
 Thus, neither the form nor the content of the poem deviate much from conventions associated with poetry in the broader sense.
 What is notable, however, is the poem’s relationship to the other sections of the book as well as the novel Pale Fire in itself.
 By constituting a difference to the other genres and the actual genre of the book, i.e. a novel, the peculiarities of poetry become apparent: its rhymes, extensive metaphors, and imagery.

 This claim is further supported by the fact that Kinbote discusses these characteristics of the poem in his critical analysis.
 It certainly constitutes the most conspicuous deviation from the conventionalised and, hence, expected form of a critical reading of a poem.
 The reason for this is that it only marginally engages with the poem itself and overtly misinterprets stanzas in order to appropriate them to the story Kinbote actually wants to tell: the history of Zembla and its king Charles the Beloved.
 It thus contains three storylines: Shade’s life and the connected analysis of the poem, Kinbote’s life and the adventures he experiences, and the latter’s attempt to track down Gradus, the alleged king’s designated assassinator.
 The images presented in these three narratives resemble each other to the effect that the stories themselves increasingly blend.
 The fictionality of these three narrative threads is further emphasised by the fact that Kinbote’s insanity generates unreliability with regard to the act of narration.
 Additionally, Kinbote often overtly discusses similarities between himself and King Charles, such as in the following example: “All brown-bearded, apple-cheeked, blue-eyed Zemblans look alike, and I who have not shaved now for a year, resemble my disguised king […].”
 This resemblance is further doubled because Kinbote, as argued by Brian Boyd, is also the “mirror-inversion” of Shade.
 Blending the three characters of Kinbote, Shade, and King Charles into one further has the effect that the three narrative levels (the introduction, the poem, and the critical analysis) also merge to the consequence that the difference between the three genres is partly nullified.
 The connection between these three genres is further rendered in the overarching genre of the text: the novel.
 Although the narrative actually contains genres different from the fictional narrative, it is nevertheless read as such.
 The reason for this is that all of them are combined in a fiction written by Vladimir Nabokov.
-Despite the fact that the different genres presented in the book do not necessarily require entering the fictional pact, they are nevertheless invited do so because its overall genre is fiction.
+Despite the fact that the different genres presented in the book do not necessarily require entering the fictional pact, readers are nevertheless invited do so because its overall genre is fiction.

 As the analyses of generic form in Tristram Shandy and Pale Fire have illustrated, breaks with and deviations from conventionalised modes of presentation in accordance to generic characteristics constitute a critical awareness thereof.
 They simultaneously illustrate that genres are not clearly defined categorical concepts, but that they develop and alter due to a critical engagement with them.
 Generic form is thus per definitionem dynamical and open to changes.